Robust Predictive Motion Planning by Learning Obstacle Uncertainty

 In the numerical studies, the computation of the occupancy of the SV firstly requires formulating an admissible control set $\mathbb{U}^s$ according to Assumption~\ref{assum:poly_U}.
-Next, the LP problem \eqref{LP:quansetonline} is solved to learn the unknown intended control set of SV.
+Since the simulation runs for just $55$ time steps, the size of the information set $\mathcal{I}_t^s$ is not overly big.
+Therefore, the online recursion~\eqref{LP:quansetonline} is more suitable for learning the unknown intended control set of SV in this case.
 This is initialized by an initial information set $\mathcal{I}_0^s$ that contains some artificial samples to construct a small but non-empty set $\hat{\mathbb{U}}_0^s$ by solving \eqref{LP:quanset}.
 This implies that the proposed method does not have any prior information on the uncertainties of the SV.
 Then, for $t \in \mathbb{N}_{+}$ the set $\hat{\mathbb{U}}_t^s$ is obtained by solving \eqref{LP:quansetonline} based on $\hat{\mathbb{U}}_{t-1}^s$ and $u_{t-1}^s$, where $\hat{\mathbb{U}}_{t-1}^s$ is obtained at time step $t-1$, and $u_{t-1}^s$ contains the measured longitudinal and lateral accelerations of the SV in the ground coordinate system at time step $t-1$.
 The learned set $\hat{\mathbb{U}}_t^s$ is substituted into \eqref{Eq:appreachset} to obtain $\hat{\mathcal{O}}_{i|t}^s$, i.e., the predicted occupancy of the SV, for planning of the EV by solving \eqref{eq: specific ocp for motion planning}.

 The proposed planner is compared with a robust MPC (RMPC) and a deterministic MPC (DMPC), where the RMPC and DMPC are implemented by replacing $\hat{\mathbb{U}}_t^s$ in \eqref{eq_predicted_reachable_set} with $\mathbb{U}^s$ and ${\bm 0}$, respectively.
+For the DMPC, the obstacle system~\eqref{eq_SV_model} is predicted with ${\bm 0}$ input, such that the prediction is equivalent to a constant velocity model.
 The set addition and polytope computations were implemented by the Python package \texttt{pytope} \cite{pytope}.
 The optimization problems involved were solved by \texttt{CasADi} \cite{andersson2019casadi} and \texttt{Ipopt} \cite{wachter2006implementation} using the linear solver \texttt{MA57} \cite{hsl2021collection}.
 The simulations were performed on a standard laptop running Ubuntu 22.04 LTS and Python 3.10.12.
 Table~\ref{Table_exp_parameters robotic} provides a summary of simulation parameters.